-Recently I experienced a random act of kindness.
-I was waiting in line at a takeout place and as the person ahead of me went to check out, they told the cashier that they wanted to pay for my sandwich too!
+Recently, I experienced a random act of kindness.
+I was waiting in line at a takeout place.
+As the person ahead of me went to check out, they told the cashier they wanted to pay for my sandwich, too!
 I had my credit card out, ready to pay for my order, but he persisted with his decision to pay for us both.
-I didn’t know this person, but their random act made me feel an unexpected moment of gratitude and kindness.
-Kindness has particular importance when it comes to interdependence, specifically:

 Looooove this!
 Thank you Kathy.